NETWAYS/jenkins-training/Beispiel/09_triggered.md

 * Navigate to the Projects configuration page
 * Add a `Poll SCM` trigger
-* Set the schedule to 'every two minutes'
+* Set the schedule to 'every minute'
-* Apply and push the 'perfect patch'
+* Apply and push the patch

 !SLIDE supplemental solutions
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Proposed Solution